brugr9/UEPluginVolumeCreator/README.md

   * Type: Multiplanar Rendering Actor `BP_MPR` instance as Object Reference
   * Default Value: `none`
   * Info: Mandatory, assign an MPR Actor Instance to manage

+Interaction (see figure 4.3.2.3):

+* "LUT" (Dropdown): Select a Look-up Table as Transfer Function to colorize the content.
+* "Brightness" (Slider): Emissive Brightness; Values greater than 1 are allowed as HDR lighting is supported.
+* "Coronal" (Slider, color code red): With moving the slider the plane changes its P&ndash;A position and content resp., the orientation line positions in the "Sagittal" and "Axial" view are updated.
+* "Sagittal" (Slider, color code green): With moving the slider the plane changes its L&ndash;R position and content resp., the orientation line positions in the "Coronal" and "Axial" view are updated.
+* "Axial" (Slider, color code blue): With moving the slider the plane changes its I&ndash;S position and content resp., the orientation line positions in the "Coronal" and "Sagittal" view are updated.
+* With a check-box checked the corresponding color coded orientation line is visible.

+Whith changing MPR User Widget parameters, the positions and contents of the attached MPR Actor instance planes and their visibility are also updated.

 ![Screencast of User Widget Blueprint WBP_MPR](Docs/WBP_MPR.gif "Screencast of User Widget Blueprint WBP_MPR")<br>*Fig. 4.3.2.3: Screencast of User Widget Blueprint WBP_MPR*